mimshwright/as3-vector-utils/README.md

 Chiefly, the `VMath` class contains many mathematical operations for manipulating vectors.

+The package structure mirrors that of [AS3-Utils](https://github.com/as3/as3-utils), which is another great general purpose library.

 Please be aware, I am not a mathematician or physicist and there may be errors in the code.
 If you see anything that is incorrect or that could be iproved, please submit a pull request!

 ### Note on using `Point` objects: